serious-44/ssp/README.md

 ---- Discussions

 Probably, you will find all people interested in this program where you found vsp2movie3.
-So I suggest to discuss this program also on this place.
+So I suggest to discuss this program also at this place.

 You want to share your timestamp files?
-Up to now, I have no idea how to distribute the collection.
+Anybody volunteer to organize and disseminate the collection?

 Please report bugs on github issue tracker. https://github.com/serious-44/ssp/issues